Construction Engineer: Job Description, Outlook and Duties

 Career Outlook for Construction Engineers

-The job sector of civil engineering as a whole, which included construction engineers, was expected to see a growth of 19% from 2010-2020 (www.bls.gov).
+The job sector of civil engineering as a whole, which included construction engineers, was expected to see a growth of 20% from 2012-2022 (www.bls.gov).
 Engineering remains one of the highest-paying industries for college graduates.
-As of May 2012, civil engineers earned an average wage of $84,140 per year in May 2012.
+As of May 2013, civil engineers earned an average wage of $85,640 per year.

 Construction engineers can work in a variety of areas within the construction industry, including contracting and design.
 Management training can lead to positions as a cost engineer, a project superintendent, an operations manager or a safety and design engineer.